 Debt Priority

-If there is enough money in your estate to pay off debts, they have to be paid in priority order.
+If there is enough money in your estate to pay off outstanding debts, they have to be paid in priority order.

 1. Firstly ‘secured’ debts such as mortgage repayments and car finance.
+These are debts that have collateral attached to them, meaning the lender can repossess the asset if the debt is not paid.

 2. Secondly, 'priority' debts eg. income tax and council tax.
+These are debts that are considered more significant than others and must be paid off before other debts.

 3. Thirdly, ‘unsecured’ debts including utility bills and credit cards.
+These are debts that are not attached to any collateral and are typically paid off last.

 Here’s how these common types of debt typically are handled: